lapislui/Office_work/README.md

 env - to see eviourment var

 expr - to give expression

-  'expr 21 + 2'
+    expr 21 + 2